[ Lymph Notes home ] [ Click to read 'How L.S.A.P Changed My Life' ]

 LTU-904 Laser Therapy Unit

-Low level laser therapy (LLLT) was introduced into the US market in 2006, when the FDA cleared the Riancorp LTU-904 laser therapy units for the treatment of post-mastectomy lymphedema by lymphedema therapists.
-[1]
+Low level laser therapy (LLLT) was introduced into the US market in 2006, after the FDA cleared the Riancorp LTU-904 laser therapy units for the treatment of post-mastectomy lymphedema by lymphedema therapists.

 The potential of a new treatment modality for lymphedema is an exciting development; however it is important to fully understand how this new treatment works, how well it has been tested, its limitations, and the long term results.